DEPARTMENT OF Microbiology and Molecular Genetics ~ 2014 Annual Report

 Susan S. Wallace, Ph.D., Chair

 The Department of Microbiology and Molecular Genetics (MMG) and its 16 faculty members play important roles in the research and educational missions of the College and the University.
-The Department has a vibrant graduate program with 24 doctoral students, teaches medical students in the Vermont Integrated Curriculum and offers two undergraduate degrees — one in Microbiology and the other in Molecular Genetics — with a total of 80 undergraduate majors.
+The department has a vibrant graduate program with 15 doctoral students, teaches medical students in the Vermont Integrated Curriculum and offers two undergraduate degrees, one in microbiology and the other in molecular genetics, with a total of 102 majors.

-which has a growing group of faculty whose
+a small but growing group of faculty whose

 research underpins, interfaces with, and

 in the department and the College.